jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Imagination will often carry us to worlds that never were.
-But without it we go nowhere.
+Being in humaneness is good.
+If we select other goodness and thus are far apart from humaneness, how can we be the wise?
-- Carl Sagan
+- Confucius

-Updated on: [1/5/2024]
+Updated on: [1/6/2024]
 <!-- #quoteEnd -->
 </pre>